Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Related Work

 On the other hand, security remains a critical concern in open-source ecosystems.
 Historically, we have observed that one single vulnerability in an open-source project, e.g., Heartbleed from OpenSSL, can bring the whole software industry down globally~\cite{walden2020impact}.
 So, it is imperative to detect and resolve vulnerabilities in open-source software.
 To proactively detect vulnerabilities, researchers have developed a wide range of approaches, including static analysis tools~\cite{jovanovic2006pixy, kaur2020comparative, smith2018developers}, machine learning-based classifiers~\cite{shiri2024systematic}, and more recently, foundation model (FM) based tools~\cite{shestov2025finetuning, yalccinkaya2024artificial}.
 Empirical studies using these techniques have revealed persistent security risks across major OSS ecosystems, including NPM and PyPI~\cite{decan2018impact, zimmermann2019small, alfadel2023empirical}.
 Although many of these vulnerabilities are of moderate severity~\cite{ruohonen2018empirical}, their impact can be significant when embedded in popular transitive dependency chains~\cite{samaana2025opportunities}.

 As an emerging domain, we also observe growing research to identify potential security loopholes in the MCP ecosystem.
 Common threats proposed include tool poisoning, command injection, installer spoofing, and configuration drift~\cite{kumar2025mcp, hou2025model}.
 More severe exploits demonstrating Malicious Code Execution (MCE), Remote Access Control (RAC), Credential Theft (CT), and novel Retrieval-Agent Deception (RADE) attacks have been demonstrated to bypass standard LLM guardrails~\cite{radosevich2025mcp}.
 However, despite these demonstrations, a wide gap exists in understanding the real-world prevalence of such vulnerabilities across the MCP ecosystem.
 Existing studies have primarily focused on controlled examples and proof-of-concept attacks, but no empirical investigation has yet examined how frequently these issues occur in publicly available MCP servers.
-Our study aims to bridge that gap by analyzing open-source MCP servers using general-purpose software engineering tools and MCP-specific vulnerability scanners.
+This empirical gap leaves the community vulnerable, as practitioners currently adopt these MCP servers without understanding the actual attack surface or the specific defenses required for production deployments.
+Our research provides the first investigation and quantification of these real-world security risks by analyzing open-source MCP servers using general-purpose software engineering tools and MCP-specific vulnerability scanners.